 1. inexpensive; reasonably priced.

 Collectivist believe that elites know the answers to these questions and know what's best for us.
-In fact, they arrogantly say that anyone voting for anyone other than them are voting against their own self interest.
-The hubris is astounding, because of course they can't possibly know what's best of all 310 million Americans.
+In fact, they arrogantly say that anyone voting for anyone other than them is voting against their own self-interest.
+The hubris is astounding because of course, they can't possibly know what's best of all 310 million Americans.

 We are seeing now that the Affordable Care Act is anything but affordable.
 But a little common sense and the mind of a Systems Analyst could have let you know from the beginning that their task was impossible.